Pomona, Washington

 Pomona is an unincorporated community in Yakima County, Washington, United States, located immediately northeast of Selah.

-The community was established in 1885 around a train station the Northern Pacific Railway called Selah.
+In 1885 the train station on the Northern Pacific Railway was called Selah.
 The name was changed to Pomona in 1908 because the Wenas station was commonly called Selah.
 Edmund Stevens, an agent for the Northern Pacific Railway, suggested the name Pomona in honor of the mythical Roman patron goddess of gardens and fruits.